 The dagger features an unusually broad ricasso, terminating in rounded “blade catchers”.
 This brings the weight forward for fierce parrying, while providing extra thumb protection.

-A similar bespoke set would start at £1500
+A similar bespoke sword would start at £1500 plus postage

 The hand-forged heat-treated guards and pommels of both sword and dagger are polished to a satin finish.
 The hardwood grips are wrapped in matching braided steel wire patterns.
 The ropera blade features a single fuller to the first third of the blade, while the dagger exhibits a broad ricasso with blade-catching loops.